henze-research-group/MODRLC/interfaces/openai-gym/ReadMe.md

 ### Initializating the Environment

-The following instance variables are available: <br>
+The following instance variables are available.: <br>
 * ``Ts`` = Time step in seconds, (*default*=300)
 * ``episode_length`` = Simulation time in seconds, (*default*=300)
 * ``start_time`` = Start time of simulation from the start of a year, (*default*=0)